mindsmiths/docs/docs/integrations/web.md

 As mentioned, you can also quickly create custom templates, which allow you to easily reuse the formatting on multiple screens.

-Let's take a look at how to create the `CenteredContent` template we mentioned in the section above.
+Let's take a look at how to create the custom template.
+For simplicity's sake, let's call it `CustomTemplate`.
 You just need to open the `skin.scss` file and add the following:
 ```scss title="services/armory/src/assets/css/skin.scss"
 ...
 div.CenteredContent {